cloudflare/cloudflare-docs/content/magic-wan/configuration/connector/configure-virtual-connector.md

 weight: 4
 ---

-## Configure Virtual Magic WAN Connector
+## Configure Virtual Connector

 Virtual Magic WAN Connector (Virtual Connector) is a virtual appliance alternative to the hardware based Magic WAN Connector appliance.
 These two versions of Connector are identical otherwise.

 ## Prerequisites

-Before you can install Virtual Magic WAN Connector, you need an Enterprise account with Magic WAN enabled.
-Additionally,  you need to have a VMware host with sufficient compute, memory, and storage to run the virtual machine with Virtual Magic WAN Connector.
+Before you can install Virtual Connector, you need an Enterprise account with Magic WAN enabled.
+Additionally,  you need to have a VMware host with sufficient compute, memory, and storage to run the virtual machine with Virtual Connector.
 This includes:

 - Intel x86 CPU architecture
 - ESXi hypervisor 7.0U1 or higher (free edition is supported)